Obama taps New York donors despite Wall Street ire

 “Here in the United States the trendlines are good ... unemployment is still high but it’s been moving in the right direction,” he told the donors in a soaring, art-covered apartment on the Upper West Side.

-Obama’s fundraising is outpacing Republicans through direct channels, but his opponents are comfortably making up the difference through massive ‘Super PAC’ donations by wealthy backers who are free to give as much as they want to such political action committees.
+Obama’s fundraising is outpacing Republicans through direct channels, but his opponents are comfortably making up the difference through massive ‘super pac’ donations by wealthy backers who are free to give as much as they want.

-Obama’s Super PAC, Priority USA, had raised $4.2 million by January compared with the $36.8 million raised by Restore Our Future, the Super PAC that backs Mitt Romney, the front-runner to win the Republican nomination to challenge Obama in the November election.
+Obama’s super pac (political action committee), Priority USA, had raised $4.2 million by January compared with the $36.8 million raised by Restore Our Future, the super pac that backs Mitt Romney, the front-runner to win the Republican nomination to challenge Obama in the November election.

 “I‘m going to need your help,” Obama told the first fundraiser.
 “So I hope you are ready, I hope you will be just as determined, just as fired up, just as ready to go as you were in 2008,” he said.